-In the case of Worcester boilers, BOXT tend to be the cheapest.
+In the case of Worcester boilers, HEATABLE tend to be the cheapest.

 Why?
-They’re part owned by Bosch, who in turn, own Worcester Bosch.
-It’s fair to say BOXT get boilers like the 30Si Compact at preferential rates, so it’s hard for the smaller installers to compete on price.
+Because they concentrate on technology more than on salespeople, it’s fair to say HEATABLE get boilers like the 30Si Compact at preferential rates, so it’s hard for the smaller installers to compete on price.